 To create, edit and schedule a Custom Technical Alert, you need to use the Technical Alert Workbench.
 On this workbench, you can create two different types of custom alerts:

-To access the Technical Alert Workbench from the Members Dashboard, click the “Technical Alert Workbench” link in the Control Center, or click the “New Alert” button in the Your Alerts section of the page.
+To access the Technical Alert Workbench from Your Dashboard, click the “Technical Alert Workbench” link in the “Member Tools” section, or click the “New Alert” button in the Your Alerts section of the page.
 Once on the workbench, use the Alert Type buttons at the top left to choose whether you would like to create a Price Alert or an Advanced Alert.

 Learn More: Technical Alert Workbench

 Alerts are processed by taking all active alerts for all users, running the associated scans, and determining how many of those alerts have triggered (had the specified number of securities meet the criteria).
 Users whose alerts have been triggered are notified.
 This process repeats continuously throughout market hours, with alert engine data that is updated every 3-5 minutes.

 Since alerts are based on daily data, users will only be notified once per day that a particular alert has triggered.
 For example, if you have an alert that looks for Intel to cross above $22 and the stock crosses above and below $22 several times during the day, you will only be contacted the first time the price crosses above $22.